FlindersSTEMOutreach/FlinBIT/README.md

 `/monitor hide`: Hide the serial monitor.

 `/monitor toggle`: Toggle the serial monitor.
-Same as pressing the `Toggle Monitor` button.
+Same as pressing the `Monitor` button.

 `/monitor clear`: Clear the serial monitor.
 Same as pressing the `Clear Monitor` button.